Weill Cornell Bugando Program

 History

 The aspiration to build a medical college in Western Tanzania was put forth during the plenary Assembly of the Tanzania Episcopal Conference (TEC) in July 1994.
-After years of hard work, the Catholic University College of Health Sciences opened in September 2003.
+After years of hard work, the Catholic University of Health Allied Sciences (CUHAS) opened in September 2003.
 The Medical School was named in honor of benefactors Joan and Sandford Weill in February 2007, becoming Weill Bugando School of Medicine.
 The Tanzanian educational system is modeled after that of the British.
 Medical education is preceded by 14 years of primary, secondary, and high school.
 The medical education consists of a five-year program.
 This is followed by a one-year rotating internship in medicine, pediatrics, surgery, and obstetrics and gynecology.
 Physicians may receive three years of additional specialized training (in anesthesiology, medicine, surgery, obstetrics and gynecology, and pediatrics) by pursuing a Masters of Medicine.
 This is equivalent to residency training in the United States.

 The relationship between Weill Cornell and Weill Bugando began over 20 years ago.
 Father Peter Le Jacq, M.D., an alumnus of Weill Cornell and also a Maryknoll priest, was an early force in the founding of the medical school.

 Dr. Le Jacq worked as a physician and a priest at Bugando Medical Centre between 1987 and 1997, providing medical care and pastoral services.
 He also developed a home care program for HIV patients and their families.
 As the medical school was being developed, he assisted with curricular development and helped to form important partnerships with institutions in the United States.
-The Weill Cornell Medical College established their affiliation with Weill Bugando in 2003.

-Medical Education: One Thousand Doctors Trained
+Medical Education: Two Thousand Doctors Trained

 Leadership Training: The Future of Weill Bugando and the Tanzanian Health Care System